 #PUBGNEWSTATE Minimum Device Specs‼📱 pic.twitter.com/PDCFqRW06jAugust 9, 2021

-Even with all those superficial visual changes, though, we still expect the game to play in just the same way as its popular battle royale siblings.
+Even with all those superficial visual changes, though, the game still plays in much the same way as its popular battle royale siblings.

 Parachute.
 Scavenge.
 Survive.
-We'll see you on November 11.
+We'll see you on the battlefield.

 - Check out our round-up of all the latest PUBG news